A risk factor is something that increases your chances of getting a disease or condition.

 In the US, Caucasian, Hawaiian, and African American women have the highest rates of breast cancer.
 The lowest rates occur among Korean, American Indian, and Vietnamese women.

 Breast and ovarian cancer and family history risk categories.
 Centers for Disease Control and Prevention website.
-Available at: http://www.cdc.gov/genomics/resources/diseases/breast_ovarian_cancer/risk_categories.htm.
-Updated June 17, 2014.
-Accessed February 11, 2016.
+Available at: https://www.cdc.gov/genomics/resources/diseases/breast_ovarian_cancer/risk_categories.htm.
+Updated July 29, 2016.
+Accessed June 30, 2017.

 6/24/2014 DynaMed Plus Systematic Literature Surveillance http://www.dynamed.com/topics/dmp~AN~T901178/Risk-factors-for-breast-cancer: Farvid MS, Cho E, Chen WY, Eliassen AH, Willett WC.
 Dietary protein sources in early adulthoood and breast cancer incidence: prospective cohort study.
 BMJ.
 2014;348:g3437.